Estimated reading time: 6 minutes

 The tortilla machine was invented in 1950.

-We moved on to a honey making facility just a few miles away and tasted several different type of honey.
+We moved on to a honey-making facility just a few miles away and tasted several different types of honey.

-From there was had a few minutes to kill so the driver stopped at the city plaza which of course had a large church.
+From there, was had a few minutes to kill, so the driver stopped at the city plaza, which had a large church.
 We went in and walked around.

-The churches are always beautiful while the people live in much less.
+The churches are always beautiful, while the people live with much less.

-In the plaza they had several Jackfruit Trees.
+Several jackfruit trees were in the plaza.
 Jackfruit is the largest fruit grown on a tree.
-It takes 5-7 years before a tree will produce fruit.
-Jackfruit trees will produce 150- 200 fruits per year.
-The fruit is picked in the summer and fall before they fall off the tree.
+A tree takes 5-7 years to produce fruit, and jackfruit trees produce 150- 200 fruits yearly.
+The fruit is picked in the summer and fall before it falls off the tree.

 Jackfruit is packed with essential vitamins and minerals you need for good health.
-It’s a particularly good source of B vitamins, potassium, and vitamin C. Read more here.
+It’s an excellent source of B vitamins, potassium, and vitamin C. Read more here.

-Now we are on way to “The Ranch” which conjures up quite an image.
-It was not quite a ranch but it is in process of becoming one slowly but surely.
+We are on our way to “The Ranch,” which conjures up quite an image.
+It was not quite a ranch, but it is slowly becoming one.

 We took the back roads.